 The key tool for Board evaluation is the practice at Woking College of carrying out an annual internal review of the effectiveness of Governance as part of the College-wide Self-Assessment process.
 The Board utilises the format recommended by the Academy Trust Handbook and then holds a separate self- assessment meeting attended by Trustees and without management present.
 Through this process of preparing the Governance Self-Assessment Report the Board self-assesses the effectiveness of governance at Woking College including identifying key strengths and areas for development included in a Governance Quality Improvement Plan for the next year.
-The Board of Trustees reviewed the effectiveness of the 2020/21 Governance Quality Improvement Plan in the autumn term 2021 and adopted a Governance Quality Improvement Plan for 2021/22 with six areas for improvement.
-These six areas were reviewed throughout the year, and most notably as part of the Succession/Governance Working Group held in May 2022 and reported back to the Board on the achievement against targets mid-year and instituted further agreed action to ensure that all targets, wherever possible, were met.
+The Board of Trustees reviewed the effectiveness of the 2021/22 Governance Quality Improvement Plan in the autumn term 2022 and adopted a Governance Quality Improvement Plan for 2022/23 with six areas for improvement.
+These six areas aligned with the areas for improvement set out under Leadership and Management in the College's QIP.
+These areas were reviewed throughout the year, most notably as part of the Succession/Governance Working Group held in May 2023 and reported back to the Board on the achievement against targets mid-year and instituted further agreed action to ensure that all targets, wherever possible, were met.